-5.2.
+5.3.
 The Authority will publish all open papers and minutes on its website.

-- 5.3.
-The full Authority meets to perform its purpose of securing the maintenance of an efficient and effective police force for the railways through the following areas23: - Strategic Clarity setting the vision and mission with a focus on long-term capability with all activities directly or indirectly contributing towards the strategy. - Commercial sense approving the distribution of responsibilities, setting the scheme of delegation, ensuring sound financial management, scrutinising the allocation of financial and human resources to achieve the plan, setting the risk appetite and ensuring controls are in place. - Cultural focus setting the vision for the culture of the organisation and ensuring clear, consistent and comparable information is provided to measure this and address any cultural concerns arising - Talented People ensuring the chief officer team has the capability to deliver and plan to meet current and future needs. - Results Focus setting the Annual Railways Policing Plan and monitoring progress against this and the Strategy. - Management Information ensuring clear, consistent comparable performance information is provided to the Authority and used to drive improvements.
+- 5.4.
+The full Authority meets to perform its purpose of securing the maintenance of an efficient and effective police force for the railways through the following areas23: - Strategic Clarity setting the vision and mission with a focus on long-term capability with all activities directly or indirectly contributing towards the strategy. - Commercial sense approving the distribution of responsibilities, setting the scheme of delegation, ensuring sound financial management, scrutinising the allocation of financial and human resources to achieve the plan, setting the risk appetite and ensuring controls are in place.

-23 The 6 areas are described in the Corporate Governance in central government departments: Code of Good Practice 2011 published by HM treasury and Cabinet Office.
+23 The 6 areas are described in the Corporate Governance in central government departments: Code of Good Practice 2017 published by HM treasury and Cabinet Office.
 The addition of an explicit cultural focus bullet point followed the Governance Review in 2016.

-- Professional standards ensuring that matters are dealt with according to statute and policy and challenging non-compliance. - 5.4.
-The Full Authority retains total responsibility for governance, taking all decisions unless specifically delegated to a Committee and enshrined in its terms of reference. - 5.5.
+- Cultural focus setting the vision for the culture of the organisation and ensuring clear, consistent and comparable information is provided to measure this and address any cultural concerns arising - Talented People ensuring the chief officer team has the capability to deliver and plan to meet current and future needs. - Results Focus setting the Annual Railways Policing Plan and monitoring progress against this and the Strategy. - Management Information ensuring clear, consistent comparable performance information is provided to the Authority and used to drive improvements. - Professional standards ensuring that matters are dealt with according to statute and policy and challenging non-compliance. - 5.5.
+The Full Authority retains total responsibility for governance, taking all decisions unless specifically delegated to a Committee and enshrined in its terms of reference. - 5.6.
 The key statutory decisions which the Authority takes are to: - Set a rolling Strategy covering a minimum of three years - Set an annual Railways Policing Plan - Set the budget of expected income and expenditure for policing the railways each year - Approve the Annual Statement of Accounts - Approve the annual PSA charges - Approve the internal audit strategy

-5.6.
-The Authority will meet at least 4 times a year.
+5.7.
+The Authority will meet at least six times a year.
 The Chair of the Authority may convene additional meetings, as they deem necessary.
 The quorum of Authority meetings is half of all Members plus one.

-5.7.
+5.8.
 The membership will be all members of the Authority24.
 Executive Team and Force colleagues will join as agreed with the Chair.

-Audit and Risk Assurance Committee
+Audit and Risk Assurance Committee Purpose

-5.8.
+5.9.
 This statutory committee supports the Authority and Accounting Officer by reviewing the comprehensiveness and reliability of assurances on governance, risk management, the control environment and the integrity of financial statements.

-- 5.9.
-The Audit and Risk Assurance Committee will formally report in writing to the Authority after each meeting. - 5.10.
-The Audit and Risk Assurance Committee will provide the Authority and Accounting Officer with an Annual Report, timed to support finalisation of the accounts and the Governance Statement, summarising its conclusions from the work it has done during the year.
+- 5.10.
+The Audit and Risk Assurance Committee will formally report in writing to the Authority after each meeting. - 5.11.
+The Audit and Risk Assurance Committee will provide the Authority and Accounting Officer with an Annual Report, timed to support finalisation of the accounts and the